kottoization/RAG-LLM-for-Education/README.md

 Both entry points import the same agent used by the optional CLI so you get identical behaviour in the browser.

+### Flashcards
+The Flashcards tab lets you generate and review cards inside a small card-style panel.
+Use the arrow buttons to cycle through cards, flip to reveal answers, or shuffle the deck.
+A counter below the card shows your progress (e.g. `3/10`).

 ## Project Structure
 - `AgentModule/` – creation of the LangChain agent and reusable tools
 - `RAGModule/` – utilities for loading documents and building a Chroma vector store